kubernetes/git-sync/docs/askpass-url.md

 ```
 username=xxx@example.com
-password=ya29.mysecret
+password=mysecret
 ```

 ## Step 2: Configure git-sync container

 In your git-sync container configuration, specify the GIT_ASKPASS URL

-The credentials will pass in plain text, make sure the connection between git-sync and GIT ASKPASS Service are secure.
+The credentials will pass in plain text, so make sure the connection between git-sync and GIT ASKPASS Service is secure.

 See the askpass e2e test as an example.